 By the end of their time at Cumnor School we want children to be competent and enthusiastic users of the English language through speaking, listening, reading and writing.
-Lessons throughout the school will include elements of all these aspects with specific focus on developing skills in a particular area.
+Lessons throughout the school will include elements of all these aspects with a specific focus on developing skills in a particular area.

 Throughout the school children are encouraged to become independent writers and to transfer skills acquired in speaking, listening and reading to their writing.
-Children will have many opportunities to explore writing for different purposes and audiences in a range of curriculum areas.
+Children have many opportunities to explore and enjoy writing for different purposes and audiences in a range of curriculum areas.
+In English lessons, writing activities link into our text rich curriculum.
 Pupils are encouraged to present their work in a variety of media including use of ICT.
-Specific skills in writing, such as spelling, handwriting, punctuation and grammar, will be directly taught and applied through written work.
+Specific skills in writing, such as spelling, handwriting, punctuation and grammar, are directly taught and applied through written work.

 Children are encouraged to develop their speaking and listening skills in a range of contexts across the curriculum through opportunities for paired, group and class discussion as well as exploration through storytelling and drama.

 Through our English curriculum we aim to give children a love of literature and effective lifelong communication skills.